gauthma/LaTeX/docs/README.md

 - `tmp_build_dir`: when doing a `big_build`, and `\includeonly` is used, the first run must "see" the entire document.
 (Sctricty speaking, this is only required after a `clean` of the build dir, but I think it good practice to start a `big_build` like this.)
 So the `\includeonly` statement needs to be commented out, but in a file the user is likely editing.
 So the script does a compilation in another folder, namely `tmp_build_dir`, and then copies back the auxiliary files. **If possible**,this should be a folder in a RAM-based `tmpfs` filesystem.
 In Archlinux, one such filesystem is mounted at `/run/user/$UID/` (that variable should contain your user id; usually starts at 1000).

-As for command line options, they are the same as for the two simpler compile scripts documented above, with one change and one addition:
+As for command line options, they are the same as for the two simpler compile scripts documented above, with two changes and one addition:

+- `clean` (changed): besides cleaning per se, it also rebuilds the build dirs' structure (see above).

 - `final` (changed): always uses the unabridged copy, so as to ensure that it is the complete version PDF that is renamed to its final name (the default is again `${name}.FINAL.pdf`).